ecluse:ecluse-core

 The trust of the origin a dist.tarball is being served from: the operator-configured private upstream is TrustedOrigin, and the public upstream, together with every artifact location an attacker could influence, is UntrustedOrigin.

 The distinction governs the literal internal-range block alone (the cheap pure defence-in-depth on the host gate).
 The trusted private origin is deliberately exempt from it: a private registry may legitimately live on an internal address, and only an untrusted target can be steered there.
-It never relaxes the host allowlist or the same-host clause, which gate both origins identically, so a trusted origin's dist.tarball is still constrained to its own allowlisted host.
+It never relaxes the host allowlist or the same-authority clause, which gate both origins identically, so a trusted origin's dist.tarball is still constrained to its own allowlisted host:port pair.

 Constructors